-- 3.36.
+- 3.41.
 In contrast to CICES V5.2, the SEEA EA places fodder crops under 'crop provisioning services' (SEEA Subtype, 1.1).
-Since fodder crops contribute to human nutrition only indirectly via some animal production system, CICES would place them alongside other material and fibres contributed by ecosystems and used as an input to other processes (e.g., using class 1.1.1.2). - 3.37.
+Since fodder crops contribute to human nutrition only indirectly via some animal production system, CICES would place them alongside other material and fibres contributed by ecosystems which are used as an input to other processes (e.g., using class 1.1.1.2). - 3.42.
 CICES V5.2 would only regard fodder or animal feed crops as a final service if they were 'exported' from the ecosystem being assessed to be used elsewhere, in another assessment unit.
-This would be for CICES an example one ecosystem contributing to the outputs of another via an 'intermediate service'.
+For CICES, for example, this would be one ecosystem contributing to the outputs of another via an 'intermediate service' (i.e., there would be a flow between ecosystems, see 3.10).
 The same logic applies whether the fodder or feed were cultivated or derived from harvested, wild material.
-Under CICES V5.2 the fodder or feed would be assigned to classes 1.1.1.2 and 1.1.5.2, as appropriate. - 3.38.
-If the fodder crops were being used within the ecosystem unit being assessed, then clearly, they would not be a final service; instead, the animals that depend wholly or partly on the fodder of feed input would be given the status of a 'final service'.
+Under CICES V5.2 the fodder or feed would be assigned to classes 1.1.1.2 and 1.1.5.2, as appropriate. - 3.43.
+If the fodder crops were being used within the ecosystem unit assessed, then clearly, they would not be a final service.
+Instead, the animals that depend wholly or partly on the fodder of feed input would be given the status of a 'final service'.
 Again, the same logic applies whether the fodder or feed were cultivated or derived from harvested, wild material.

-3.39.
+3.44.
 Clearly the decision to include reared animals as a final ecosystem service in any assessment would depend on context.
 If the animals were entirely housed and all feed input was brought in, then it may not be appropriate conceptually to regard the animal production as an ecosystem service.
 The reared animals depend entirely on conditions created and maintained by people.
-In this situation the final service would be the fodder or feed production.
-In other circumstances, however, animals may be partly or wholly grazed outside within the agroecosystem, in which case they could be regarded as a final service.
-The contribution of the ecosystem to the final output could be calculated on the basis of the proportion of the biomass provided by the assessment unit.
+In this situation, the final service would be the fodder or feed production.
+In other circumstances, however, animals may be partly or wholly grazed outside within the agroecosystem, in which case the weight gain associated with outside grazing could be regarded as a final service.
+The contribution of the ecosystem to the final output could be calculated on the basis of the proportion of the biomass provided by vegetation in the assessment unit.